Valencia – casting off

 Popular/emblematic tourist routes

 Historic centre: Valencia boasts cultural jewels over one thousand years old.
 Admire a spectacular range of architectural contrasts, and travel from the Middle Ages to the 21st century by merely turning the corner.
-The Torres de Serranos and Torres de Quart, the Silk Exchange, or the Water Tribunal (declared a UNESCO World Heritage monument), the Central Market, the City of Arts and Science, the Veles e Vents…
+You may discover the historical legacy that the silk industry left in Valencia: visit the Silk Exchange Gothic building (World Heritage Site), the recently restored Silk Museum and make a stop visiting a traditional Valencian clothing shop.

-New tourist attractions: There are a very wide range of tourist attractions such as the Valencia Natural Spaces with the Bioparc as main representative, the architecture masterpieces of all periods, the Mediterranean lifestyle and the projection of the city to the sea.
+New tourist attractions: There are a very wide range of tourist attractions such as the Valencia Natural Spaces with the Bioparc as main representative, the architecture masterpieces of all periods, the Mediterranean lifestyle and the projection of the city of Science and Arts.

 Shopping: Many of the shops in the main tourist areas of the city are open every day of the week, including Sundays, to offer better service to the tourists who visit Valencia.